erietz/osu-cs290-project4/readme.md

 A simple web app using [MongoDB], [Express], [React], and [Node.js] to do CRUD operations.

-- The backend REST API is located in [./exercise-rest](./exercise-rest)
+- The back end REST API is located in [./exercise-rest](./exercise-rest)
-- The frontend user interface is located in [./exercise-ui](./exercise-ui)
+- The front end user interface is located in [./exercise-ui](./exercise-ui)

 [MongoDB]: https://www.mongodb.com/
 [Express]: https://expressjs.com/